hashrocket/tilex/README.md

 ### Usage

 We love seeing forks of Today I Learned in production!
-Please consult our [usage guide](/USAGE.md) for guidelines on appropriate styling and attribution.
+Please consult [USAGE](/USAGE.md) for guidelines on appropriate styling and attribution.

 ### License